Batting (cricket): Test cricket

 In Test cricket, the usual aim is to score as high a total as possible.
-As the overs are unlimited, a batter can take his time to score runs.
+As the overs are unlimited, a batter can take their time to score runs.
 In general, 90 overs have to be bowled per day in Test match cricket.
-The openers or the starting players in Test cricket are often chosen for their sound technique and ability to defend their wicket, because the first 1–2 hours of an innings, especially if it begins in the morning, are usually characterized by good conditions for bowling, specifically in terms of the pace and bounce of the pitch and the lateral movement of the ball in the air.
+The openers or the starting players in Test cricket are often chosen for their sound technique and ability to defend their wicket, because the first 1–2 hours of an innings, especially if it begins in the morning, are usually characterised by good conditions for bowling, specifically in terms of the pace and bounce of the pitch and the lateral movement of the ball in the air.

-The first-drop batter is usually also chosen for his sound technique, so as to stabilize his end in case an opener gets out.
+The first-drop batter is usually also chosen for their sound technique, so as to stabilise their end in case an opener gets out.
 The middle order of a batting team in Test matches usually includes its most skilled batters in terms of shot-playing ability, because during the middle overs of a day batting is relatively easier than in the initial stages of the innings.
 If the batting innings of a team begins after the last half-hour of the day, the team might employ a nightwatchman to bat after a dismissal.

-The nightwatchman is usually a lower-order player, able to protect his wicket primarily by defending dangerous balls and leaving non-dangerous ones rather than looking to produce a large number of runs for his team, but not a complete rabbit, liable to expose other players late in a day.
+The nightwatchman is usually a lower-order player, able to protect their wicket primarily by defending dangerous balls and leaving non-dangerous ones rather than looking to produce a large number of runs for their team, but not a complete rabbit, liable to expose other players late in a day.
 This move prevents a regular players from having to face the last few overs left in the day or bat early the following morning; however, some teams do not employ nightwatchmen for various reasons, including a belief that middle-order player should be able to protect their wicket in poor conditions as well as good, or a lack of defensively minded lower-order batters.